Galaxy NGC 7640

 Finder Chart

 The galaxy NGC 7640 is located in the constellation Andromeda.
-The best observation time is July to February, when it is highest at night.
+On 11 September it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observation time is June to February, when it is highest at night.